Abandoned baby giraffe befriended by dog in Africa dies

 The two animals bonded immediately, caretaker Janie Van Heerden said.

+In its post, the orphanage paid tribute to Hunter’s loyalty.
+“He stayed till the end and said his goodbyes,” it said.
+“Such a good boy.”
+It added that Hunter was doing well and would continue training to be a tracking dog.

-In its farewell to the giraffe, the orphanage said that “You have taught us so much in the last three weeks and we will remember you fondly.””
+In its farewell to the giraffe, the orphanage said :“You have taught us so much in the last three weeks and we will remember you fondly.””

 The giraffe was buried close to the orphanage, van Deventer said.